Regional Invitationals | International Invitationals

 2015 - West 2016 - Central 2017 - East

-Any club may submit a proposal to hold the International Invitational.
-This proposal should be submitted by April 1st, two years before the trial date in question.
-The host club will be chosen with consideration to the following, listed in order of importance.
+Any club(s) in the appropriate section of the country for that year may submit a proposal to co-host the International Invitational.
+This proposal should be submitted by the conclusion of the ACOD, two calendar years before the trial date in question.
+The co-host club(s) will be chosen with consideration to the following:

 • appropriate section of the country for that year

-• the club deemed most likely to host the highest quality event
+• the club(s) deemed most likely to co-host the highest quality event

 • timely receipt of proposal